HuangLiPang/Customized-Tweet-Generator/README.md

 The repo is modified from [PyTorch Flask API](https://github.com/avinassh/pytorch-flask-api-heroku).

 ## Description

 This application focused on generating customized tweet (post) from the image the user uploaded.
-The model is built with [Pytorch](https://pytorch.org/) which takes an image and generate a customized post.
+The model is built with [Pytorch](https://pytorch.org/) which takes an image and generates a customized post.
 The backend services are developed using [Flask](https://flask.palletsprojects.com/en/1.1.x/).

 In this demo, we used the dataset from Taiwanese president's official [Twitter](https://twitter.com/iingwen) to train the model.
-The dataset is crawled from [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
+The dataset is crawled from [Twitter API](https://developer.twitter.com/en/docs/twitter-api) and it includes the tweets from 2010 to 2020 with total 3200 data.
 You can find the dataset [here](./dataset) and the code for training the model [here](./model).

 ## Requirements

-Install them from `requirements.txt`:
+Install the dependecies from `requirements.txt`:

     pip install -r requirements.txt